torvalds/linux/Documentation/admin-guide/pm/sleep-states.rst

 take place depending on the platform capabilities.
-In particular, on ACPI-based systems the kernel passes control to the platform firmware (BIOS) as the last step during S2RAM transitions and that usually results in powering down some more low-level components that are not directly controlled by the kernel.
+In particular, on ACPI-based systems the kernel passes control to the platform firmware (BIOS) as the last step during S2RAM transitions and that usually results in powering down some more low-level components that are analt directly controlled by the kernel.

 The state of devices and CPUs is saved and held in memory.
 All devices are suspended and put into low-power states.
 In many cases, all peripheral buses